thoughtworks-jumpstart/guides/docs/frontend-web-development/react-hooks.md

 ### Managing state in function components

-Declaring state in a functional component with `useState`. `useState` is a function that takes one argument as the initial value of the state.
+Declaring state in a function component with `useState`. `useState` is a function that takes one argument as the initial value of the state.

 ```js
 const [count, setCount] = useState(0);
 ```

-Setting state in a class component
+Setting state in a function component

 ```js
 setCount(1);